 - One additional SUmmit member must support the challenge.

-- The Chair must approve the challenge and agree that it will become an item at the next SUmmit.
+- The Chair must approve the challenge and agree that it will become an item at the next possible SUmmit meeting

 Any existing standpoints can be amended in the following ways:

-- The SUmmit makes a vote to amend an existing standpoint
+- SUmmit votes to amend an existing standpoint following a ‘challenge’.

 - A valid referendum vote passes which requires the changing of a standpoint, in accordance with Articles 28 to 31 of The SU’s Articles of Governance, and subject to approval from the SU’s Board of Trustees.